Home » All Recipes » Desserts » Lemon Angel Pie

 Notes

 Store: Keep in the refrigerator loosely covered with plastic wrap or foil, for up to 3 days, though the meringue crust is crispest within the first 24 hours.
-Freezing doesn’t hold up well, so if you need to prep ahead, bake the crust and make the filling separately, then assemble right before serving.
+Don’t freeze.

 Nutrition